lutes, vihuelas, fluted-back vihuelas, baroque guitars, archlutes, chitarroni, theorbos, orpharions, bandoras, citterns.

 We went on to form a unique, highly-successful and very efficient equal working partnership, and we usually produce between 20 and 25 instruments between us in a typical year.
 Our workshop in Peacock Yard in central London was established in 1980.

-We like to place images here from time to time of recent work, so that there is always something new and hopefully interesting for the visitor to this site to look at; immediately below are a baroque guitar and a vihuela completed in September 2010:
+We like to place images here from time to time of recent and significant work, so that there is always something new and hopefully interesting for the visitor to this site to look at.

 (Photography by Tim Platt, imaging by Richard Harris)